F1248/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 ### USB 1.1 (OHCI/UHCI) Support

-For Penryn systems, pre-2013 Mac Pros and Xserve, USB 1.1 support was outright removed in macOS Ventura and naturally this continues in Sonoma.
+For Penryn systems, pre-2013 Mac Pros and Xserve, USB 1.1 support was outright removed in macOS Ventura and naturally this continues in macOS Sonoma.
 While USB 1.1 may seem unimportant, it handles many important devices on your system.
 These include:

 * Keyboard and Trackpad for laptops